Windows 95: Dependence on MS-DOS

 As a consequence of DOS compatibility, Windows 95 has to keep internal DOS data structures synchronized with those of Windows 95.
 When starting a program, even a native 32-bit Windows program, MS-DOS momentarily executes to create a data structure known as the Program Segment Prefix.
 It is even possible for MS-DOS to run out of conventional memory while doing so, preventing the program from launching.
 Windows 3.x allocated fixed segments in conventional memory first.
 Since the segments were allocated as fixed, Windows could not move them, which would prevent any more programs from launching.

 Microsoft partially removed support for File Control Blocks (an API hold-over of DOS 1.x and CP/M) in Windows 95 OSR2 (OEM Service Release 2).
 FCB functions can read FAT32 volumes, but not write to them.

+With merging Windows together with MS-DOS, Microsoft had effectively locked-in users who may have been using a different non-Microsoft DOS, like PC DOS and DR DOS, who could previously make use of Windows 3.x without requiring Microsoft's MS-DOS.
+Caldera demonstrated that Windows 95 could in fact run on top of its DR DOS operating system, and argued that Microsoft was being anti-competitive, which would prove useful in a later court case between Caldera and Microsoft.